-Their Calvert Vineyard rendition takes its charm from the “Bannockburn” soils, which is essentially lake-bed silty loam, gravel and schist.
-These soils do hold a bit of water and at lower elevations, helping grapes ripen evenly and fully.
-Coupled with biodynamic farming, the result is a deeply creamy wine with fleshy red berry flavors, dried cherries, subtly dusty tannins and a mocha-tinged finish, all supported by juicy and racy acidity.
+Their Calvert Vineyard rendition takes its charm from the Bannockburn soils, which are essentially lake-bed silty loam, gravel and schist.
+These soils do hold a bit of water, and at lower elevations, help grapes ripen evenly and fully.
+Coupled with biodynamic farming, the result is a deeply creamy wine with fleshy red berry flavors, dried cherries, subtly dusty tannins and a mocha-tinged finish.
+It's all supported by juicy and racy acidity.

 Best Argentinian Red: Achaval-Ferrer Quimera 2014

 Region: Mendoza, Argentina | ABV: 14.5% | Tasting Notes: Cherry compote, Salty dark chocolate, Cedar spice